-Class Rank for seniors is a numerical position value attached to the weighted GPAs when they are ordered from greatest to smallest.
-The weighted GPA will be reported on the student's transcript each year.
+Class Rank for seniors is a numerical position value attached to the weighted GPAs.
 Class rank and GPAs are calculated at the end of six semesters for the graduating class.

-The Valedictorian/Salutatorian of the class will be established based on class standing at the end of the first semester of the senior year.
-To be eligible for class valedic-torian/salutatorian, a transfer student must have entered Northwestern by the middle of their sophomore year.
+The Valedictorian/Salutatorian of the class will be established based upon highest weighted GPA's at the end of the first semester of the senior year.
+To be eligible for class Valedictorian/Salutatorian, a transfer student must have entered Northwestern by the middle of their freshman year.

-Summer school courses will be recorded as pass/fail only and will not count toward class rank and GPA.
+Summer school courses will be recorded as pass/fail only and will not count toward GPA or class rank.